 Are there any restrictions involved in living at Braziers?

 We eat a restricted meat diet, which means that most days we do not eat meat at all.
 When a meat meal is served, a vegetarian option is always available.
 We try to produce as much of our own food as we can and we grow it organically, with as little impact on the environment as possible.
-No smoking is allowed in any part of the main house, though, of course, you can smoke outside on the estate if you wish but please do not drop cigarette ends anywhere on the estate, not even out of sight.
+No smoking is allowed in any buildings, though, of course, you can smoke outside on the estate if you wish but please do not drop cigarette ends anywhere on the estate, not even out of sight.
 Alcohol should be consumed in moderation – we may ask anyone who is inebriated to leave.
 Illegal drugs are not permitted.
 A tolerant attitude to others is essential.

 How long can I stay as a volunteer at Braziers?

 Volunteers may stay for anything between 1 month and 3 months maximum.
-Depending upon availability of work, supervision and accommodation.
+Depending upon availability of supervision and accommodation.
 The minimum stay is 1 month to give us the chance to get to know each other and to make the most of training time.
-We also have regular Day Volunteers on Wednesdays and Thursdays best suited to people who enjoy working outside especially gardening although there may be indoor jobs such as preserve making or decorating.
+We also have regular Day Volunteers on Wednesdays and Thursdays best suited to people who enjoy spending time outside especially gardening although there may be indoor tasks such as preserve making or decorating.
 We ask for a contribution towards your food costs on these midweek sessions.
 Occasionally we also have a weekend work group.
 Keep an eye on our website and facebook page or send a request to be added to our work group email list.

 I have volunteered at Braziers Park before – can I come back?